 To help reduce employee stress and decrease turnover, take a proactive approach.
 Make sure work is distributed evenly across your organization.
-If you're not sure whether your employees are overworked, the easiest way to find out is by asking them directly.
-Also, you can use anonymous surveys to figure out whether your employees feel they are responsible for too much work each week.
-If the result indicates they're overworked, it may be time to hire more employees - or bring freelancers into the mix.
+If you are unsure whether your employees are overworked, the easiest way to find out is by asking them directly.
+You can also use anonymous surveys to figure out whether your employees feel they handle too much work each week.
+If the result shows they are overworked, it may be time to hire more employees - or bring freelancers into the mix.

-Money is important, but it doesn’t buy employee loyalty.
+Money is important, but it does not buy employee loyalty.
 And, in most cases, employees are quitting their bosses, not their jobs.

-The quality of an organization’s workforce determines the overall performance of such organization; performance in the area of productivity, sales, quality of service delivery, and the overall management of the organization can all be traced to the quality of an organization’s workforce.
+The quality of an organization's workforce determines the overall performance of such organization; performance in productivity, sales, quality of service delivery, and the organization's general management can all be traced to the quality of an organization's workforce.

-High employee turnover is a warning sign of low morale among an organization’s workforce, which is one of the factors that affect the productivity of the organization.
+High employee turnover is a warning sign of low morale among an organization's workforce, which is one factor that affects the organization's productivity.

 Here are 4 negative effects of high employee turnover: